LeonardoSilva-10/hub-orders/README.md

 Contributions are welcome!
 Feel free to submit issues or pull requests to help improve Hub-Orders.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 See `LICENSE` for details.

 ---
 Stay tuned for updates! 🚀